klavinslab/aquaverse/docs/installation/configuration.md

 The Docker configuration does _not_ provide an email server container, meaning that email notifications will not work unless explicitly configured in `docker/aquarium/production.rb`.
 For manual configuration, modify `config/environments/production.rb`.

-## Configuring the database

-The database used in the included configuration files is MySQL.
-Changing to a different database management system requires changes to the `database.yml` and `Gemfile`, but is standard Rails configuration.

-For a manual configuration modify `config/database.yml`.
-Changing the Docker configuration is more complex, and we'll just say that it would require changing the `docker-compose` files and leave it as an exercise for the persistent.